BanerjeeAgniva/gkcs/tinyurl.md

 - Use **LRU (Least Recently Used)** policy.
 - Discard URLs least recently accessed.
 - Use **Linked Hash Map** to track access order.
+> *A LinkedHashMap is a special kind of map that remembers the order in which keys were added or accessed.
+This is useful for building a cache, especially with the LRU (Least Recently Used) policy.
+In a cache, we want to remove the "least recently used" item when it's full.
+LinkedHashMap helps with this because it keeps track of the usage order — so we can quickly remove the oldest (least used) item.
+It works like a mix of a hashmap (fast lookup) and a doubly linked list (to track order).*

 ### 📡 Cache Replication
 - Replicate cache to distribute load.